Lehrveranstaltungen und Termine

 Ausgeschriebene Angebote für Abschlussarbeiten

-- Acquire the necessary theoretical understanding of the interactions of comsic rays with magnetic fields and Earth's atmosphere
+- Acquire the necessary theoretical understanding of interactions of particles with matter and the particle-filter algorithm.

-Experience in C/C++ programming and data analysis is helpful, but not required.
+Experience in C/C++ programming and CUDA is helpful, but not required.

 - geeignet als